strawberry hugs

 Ambiance aside, the food was good.
 But what made me want to write about this place wasn’t just the at-home feel or the food (they make their own bread!).
 It was the family the runs the Whistle Stop Café.
 I don’t know why, but after visiting, I feel like I am a part of the family.
 We spoke to the owner (Marti) for a good amount of time, and she was so damn nice.
 Easy to talk to, friendly, warm.
 I know more about her life than I do most the people I’ve known for years.
 I mean, I gave the woman a hug when we left.
 I am not a hugger.
 Not that I don’t ever give hugs, but it’s not my thing.
 But she was so sweet.
 When we were leaving, it felt odder to just wave and say “see ya next time” than it did to go in for a hug.
 She’s the type of person you just enjoy being around…and hugging apparently.

-So, if you’re in the Plant City area, or looking for something to do, go pick some berries then head down to the North Depot parking lot, check out the train museum/platform, and make a stop at the Whistle Stop Café.
+If you’re in the Plant City area, or looking for something to do, go pick some berries then head down to the North Depot parking lot, check out the train museum/platform, and make a stop at the Whistle Stop Café.
 You might meet a stranger who becomes like a friend.
 Yes, it’s kinda weird…but kinda cool at the same time.

 Some people just seem like they were meant for you to meet.